Creating application binaries for Linux that run on a wide range of distributions

 GCC (g++) broke ABI compatibility of C++ libs (except for libstdc++ apparently) with GCC 5.1 by introducing “ABI tags”.
 This can also affect libraries built with some g++ vs clang++ versions; clang introduced support for ABI tags in version 3.9.

-- If you end up using libs with a C++ API, bundle them, maybe even link them statically.
+- If you end up using libs with a C++ API and they’re not header-only anyway, bundle them, maybe even link them statically.
 If that’s not feasible, don’t use them.

 Basic system libraries

 The most basic system libs you can hardly avoid are:

 - libc (glibc: libc.so.6, libm.so.6, librt.so.1, libresolv.so.2, libpthread.so.0 and many more) it implements the C standard lib and standard POSIX interface to the system for accessing files, allocating memory, networking, threads etc.